mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 5. Submit your changes by clicking the button **Propose file change** at the bottom (by automatic creation of a fork and a new branch).
 6. Visit the Actions tab in Github, `https://github.com/<Your Username>/mermaid/actions` and enable the actions for your fork.
 This will ensure that the documentation is built and updated in your fork.
 7. Create a Pull Request of your newly forked branch by clicking the green **Create Pull Request** button.

+### Documentation organization: Sidebar navigation

+If you want to propose changes to how the documentation is _organized_, such as adding a new section or re-arranging or renaming a section, you must update the **sidebar navigation.**

+The sidebar navigation is defined in [the vitepress configuration file config.ts](../.vitepress/config.ts).

 ## Questions or Suggestions?